johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingOverview.md

 display.
 An example of this is the
 [homepage of test site](https://github.com/johnsonandjohnson/Bodiless-JS/blob/master/examples/test-site/src/data/pages/index.tsx).

-If in the future, similar pages are added this one-off custom page could be refactored into a template.
+If similar pages are added in the future, this one-off, custom page could be refactored into a template.

 ### Building out Page/Template with its components